OutSystems/docs-odc/src/eap/security.md

 ### Encryption in transit

 All incoming requests to the Platform services and Runtime terminate at an HTTPS endpoint and are end-to-end encrypted.
-ODC enforces only TLS 1.3.
+ODC supports TLS 1.3.

 ### Web Application Firewall

-The Web Application Firewall (WAF) runs on the Content Delivery Network (CDN) and protects the Platform and the Runtime against common web exploits and bots.
+A Web Application Firewall (WAF) runs on the Content Delivery Network (CDN), protecting the Platform and the Runtime against common web exploits and bots.
 It has policies in place to protect against, for example:

 * Denial-of-Service (DoS) and Distributed-Denial-of-Service (DDoS) attacks.
 * Brute-force attacks.
 * SQL injection attacks.
 * Known malicious accesses or patterns.
-* Port scanning.

 The OutSystems Security Office periodically reviews the WAF rules.
-They're enforced automatically, and any unauthorized manipulation is treated as a potential security incident.
+The firewall automatically enforces them, and the system treats any unauthorized manipulation as a potential security incident.

 ### Event-based architecture

-ODC uses an event-driven architecture, enabling real-time event processing and separation of duties.
+The ODC Platform uses an event-driven architecture, enabling real-time event processing and clear service responsibilities.

+There are several benefits, including:

+* **Loose coupling**: The Platform services aren't directly dependent on each other, reducing complexity and making them easier to maintain and update.
+* **Real-time processing**: Near-instantaneous processing of events as they occur, allowing for faster response time of the Platform services.
+* **Resilience**: Asynchronous event processing helps to ensure that the Platform remains functional even if some services fail or become unresponsive.

-#### Intrusion detection and prevention
+#### Intrusion detection

+The event-driven architecture facilitates the detection of anomalous patterns and activities that might indicate potential security threats.
+As events are processed and analyzed, the system can identify deviations from normal behavior and trigger alerts for further investigation.

-ODC has advanced intrusion prevention, safeguarding your apps and data against known, unknown, and undisclosed threats.
+ODC has advanced intrusion detection, safeguarding your apps and data against known, unknown, and undisclosed threats.

-OutSystems staff proactively monitor all systems and the appropriate teams follow up alerts.
+OutSystems staff actively monitor all systems and the appropriate teams follow up alerts.
 See [Monitoring and support](#monitoring-and-support) for more detail.

 ### Runtime independence

 The independence of the Platform and Runtime reduces the attack surface of the deployed apps as they're isolated from other ODC components.

 The Platform services can't connect directly to any deployed app or Runtime database.
-All communication (for example, to deploy an app or change an app setting) is done through secure messaging using NATS (Neural Autonomic Transport System).
+They conduct all communication (for example, to deploy an app or change an app setting) through secure messaging using NATS (Neural Autonomic Transport System).

 <div class="info" markdown="1">

 NATS is a highly reliable messaging system that's designed to deliver messages quickly and efficiently, even when there are network disruptions or failures.
-This ensures that internal requests between the Platform and Runtime stages are handled reliably, minimizing downtime and system disruptions.
+This design ensures reliable handling of internal requests between the Platform and Runtime stages, minimizing downtime and potential system disruptions.

 </div>